Freedom of Information Act (FOIA) Handbook

-FOIA Reading Rooms are available for viewing records on site, if desired, at each FOIA office throughout the Air Force.
-You can access electronic reading room records from Air Force Link or DefenseLINK.
+FOIA Libraries are available for viewing records on site, if desired, at each FOIA office throughout the Air Force.
+You can access FOIA Library records from Air Force Link or DefenseLINK.

 The Air Force FOIA policy Regulation 5400.7_AFMAN 33-302 and Annual Reports are available electronically, as well as a list of our key FOIA offices.

 The four basic guidelines for submitting a FOIA request.
 (Reference DoD 5400.7-R_AFMAN 33-302, paragraph C1.4.3):

 (1) Indicate that it is a FOIA request.

 (2) Clearly identify the record(s) being sought and be specific on the type of documents.
 Avoid terms such as "requesting any and all documents" since this type of request generally requires clarification and responsive documents can include excessive costs for search and releasable documents.